adct-the-experimenter/Analog-VG-Stabber/README.md

 This is an ambitious project that will make a video game completely out of analog circuit components and using only analog circuit logic.

+Output of analog circuit will be a video signal that will be passed through a composite or component cable and then to the TV.

 ## The Game

 The game is called Stabber.